We scan your chest to create a custom pigeon chest orthosis.

 The exact causes of this disease are unknown.
 Pigeon chest is more common in boys than it is in girls and usually develops from 10 years of age during the growth phase.

 Surgery is rarely necessary.
-This deformity is usually treated conservatively, i.e. with physiotherapy exercises to strengthen the muscles and with an orthosis that corrects the curvature of the chest through targeted external pressure.
+This deformity is usually treated conservatively, i.e. with physiotherapy exercises to strengthen the muscles and with an orthosis (or brace) that corrects the curvature of the chest through targeted external pressure.

 • Usually no health risk